akettal/rack-defense/README.md

 ## Throttling

 The Rack::Defense middleware evaluates the throttling criteria (lambdas) against the incoming request.
-If the return value is falsy, the request is not throttled.
-Otherwise, the returned value is used as a key to throttle the request.
+If the first element of the return value is falsy, the request is not throttled.
+Otherwise, the first element of returned value is used as a key to throttle the request.
 The returned key could be the request IP, user name, API token or any discriminator to throttle the requests against.

+The response of the return value should be an Array containing 2 elements:
+- the key used for throttling;
+- the max number of request per period.

 ### Examples